planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 * Provide a step-by-step description of the suggested enhancement in as many details as possible.
 * Provide specific examples to demonstrate the steps.
 * Describe the current behavior and explain which behavior you expected to see instead and why.
-* Include screenshots and animated GIFs which help you demonstrate the steps or point out the part of RagMe AI which the suggestion is related to.
+* Include screenshots and animated GIFs which help you demonstrate the steps or point out the part of Maestro Knowledge which the suggestion is related to.
-* Explain why this enhancement would be useful to most RagMe AI users.
+* Explain why this enhancement would be useful to most Maestro Knowledge users.

 ### Pull Requests